-The upanishads present the supreme philosophy, the supreme ideal.
-The Gita, being a virtual digest of the upanishads, does the same, but it goes into the practical application of those principles, and even further into a description of the effects of that application.
+The eleven major Upanishads present the supreme philosophy, the supreme ideal.
+The Gita, being a virtual digest of the Upanishads, does the same, but it goes into the practical application of those principles, and even further into a description of the effects of that application.
 The Gita describes perfectly the state of the enlightened human being–at least as perfectly as human speech is able to delineate.
 It is these descriptions which we should study carefully, leaving aside the absurd questions that contemporary mind-gamers have come up with such as: Does a jnani have a subconscious mind–and if not, does the jnani dream?
-Does a perfect jnani know exactly how many grains of sand are on a beach?

 In the Gita we find the psychology of the jnani completely expounded, and it is something that cannot possibly be observed by any other than the jnani himself.
 As Yogananda wrote: “He who knows–he knows.
 None else knows.”
 Our job is to become jnanis, not to figure out if someone else is a jnani–though that is a lot easier on the ego.

 Kama is desire, passion, or lust.
-The first meaning, that of desire, is uppermost in this part of the Gita, though people can pursue action with a blinding and binding passion, no doubt.
-However, it is best for us to think mostly of simple desire, since the palest shade of desire can mar our action.
+The first meaning, that of desire, is uppermost in this part of the Gita.
+Though people can pursue action with a blinding and binding passion, it is best for us to think mostly of simple desire, since the palest shade of desire can mar our action.
 Also, desire can be incredibly subtle and undetectable to any but the keenest intelligence.
 Passion and lust, on the other hand, are extremely obvious and impossible to disguise–though many in their grip pretend that they are being dedicated, noble, and fervent in a righteous cause.
 Human beings can talk themselves into anything.
 But sensible people can see the fiend beneath the fever.
 Desire, though, is capable of disguising itself or hiding itself completely from all but the most perceptive.
-This is why tapasya and not intellectual analysis is the only sure way of uprooting this subtle enemy.
+This is why tapasya, not intellectual analysis, is the only sure way of uprooting this subtle enemy.

 Sankalpa is wish, desire, volition, resolution, will, determination, and intention.
 Yes; all that.
 Any kind of intentions–including subconscious ones–mar action.
 Even the slightest wish or hope in relation to the result of an action turns it into a bond.
-No wonder Krishna says later on: “How hard to break through is this, My Maya!”
-(7:14)
+No wonder Krishna says later on: “Truly this maya of mine made of the gunas is difficult to go beyond” (7:14).

-There is a lot of talk about “getting rid” of karma, as though it were something to throw away or wash down the drain.
+Whose actions are consumed in the fire of knowledge.
+There is a lot of talk about eliminating karma, as though it were something to throw away or wash down the drain.
 Not so.
 Karma must be burned in the fire of knowledge–jnanagni.
 As genuine camphor burns and leaves no residue whatsoever, but just vanishes, so it is with karma burned in the fire of knowledge.
-It is absurd to say that a liberated person still has to “work out” his prarabdha karma–karma that has begun to manifest and bear fruit.
+It is absurd to say that a liberated person still has to undergo his prarabdha karma–karma that has begun to manifest and bear fruit.
 This mythology is a rationalization put forth by whose who claim their guru is liberated while still very obviously bound by karma.
-A liberated person may decide to remain in this world though having no karma to fulfill.
+A liberated person may decide to remain in this world, though having no karma to fulfill.
 God does not need karma to enable him to project the creation, and a liberated being does not need any karma to remain here on earth.
-If he cannot do so, then he is not a master, not liberated.
+If he cannot do so, then he is not a Master, and not liberated.

 (However, some masters can selectively burn their karma, and retain miniscule karmic “threads” which they can use to more easily come into future incarnations.
 Nevertheless, they are not bound or obligated by prarabdha karma.
 They are masters even of karma.)